Augusto Martínez Olmedilla

 Olmedilla was born in Madrid.
 A prolific writer, he contributed to periodicals including Blanco y Negro, La Esfera and Nuevo Mundo and was the author of over 30 novels, over 70 short novels and some 40 plays.

-As an essayist, the work of greatest value and for which he has been remembered was his amusing study Los teatros de Madrid.
-Anecdotario de la farándula madrileña, published in 1948, and which won the Madrid City Council award.
+As an essayist, the work for which he has been remembered was his amusing study Los teatros de Madrid: anecdotario de la farándula madrileña, published in 1948, which won the Madrid City Council award.